tomjn/st7735-python/.github/ISSUE_TEMPLATE.md

-Thank you for opening an issue on an Adafruit Python library repository.
+Thank you for opening an issue on an Pimoroni Python library repository.
 To improve the speed of resolution please review the following guidelines and common troubleshooting steps below before creating the issue:

-- **Do not use GitHub issues for troubleshooting projects and issues.**  Instead use the forums at http://forums.adafruit.com to ask questions and troubleshoot why something isn't working as expected.
+- **Do not use GitHub issues for troubleshooting projects and issues.**  Instead use the forums at http://forums.pimoroni.com to ask questions and troubleshoot why something isn't working as expected.
 In many cases the problem is a common issue that you will more quickly receive help from the forum community.
 GitHub issues are meant for known defects in the code.
 If you don't know if there is a defect